rasteiner/kn-map/README.md

 ----

 This was an experiment.
-Thi project will be replaced by the [Map Section](https://github.com/rasteiner/kn-map-section) plugin
+This project will be replaced by the [Map Section](https://github.com/rasteiner/kn-map-section) plugin

 ----